beaglebagel/python_tips/README.md

 # python_tips

-This is just a few my trials on python features.
+This is just a collection of my little bitty python features trials.